 Las Lenas, Argentina

 You’ll find Las Lenas Ski Resort in the Mendoza province of Argentina.
 While it’s not as convenient as many other South America ski resorts, it’s so worth it.
-Skiing and snowboarding here is best for intermediates, making it a smart destination for families of varied abilities.
-The intermediate runs are wide, with a good pitch.
+Intermediate terrain, featuring wide runs with a great pitch, is in abundance here, making it a smart destination for families of varied abilities.
 Most of the best terrain is located off the famous Marte double chair, where the runs are truly long.
-However, it is the advanced and expert terrain that makes Las Lenas so special.
+However, it’s the advanced and expert terrain that makes Las Lenas so special.
+Las Lenas has an incredible 43,000 acres of skiable terrain (more than even Whistler Blackcomb), much of which is vast backcountry terrain for expert skiers to really let loose.

 Oceania